hakimiddrisu/rfid-attendance-system/README.md

-# rfid-attendance-system
-An RFID-based attendance system using ESP32 for automated attendance recording and digital record management.
 # RFID Attendance System

 An ESP32-based RFID attendance system designed to automate attendance recording, reduce manual workload, and minimize errors in attendance records.